 So I live abroad and I travel by plane quite often to visit my family.
-I’m aware that by flying I’m responsible for a huge amount of carbon emissions, and I also know that flying is the largest piece of my carbon footprint cake.
+I know that by flying I’m creating tons of carbon emissions, and I also know that flying is the largest piece of my carbon footprint cake.

 So I get a free guilt trip along with my plane ticket.

-Well, my family is waiting for me to visit and I can’t really avoid the plane part.
-But now there is a way to compensate the guilt and the greenhouse emissions.
-What a time to be alive!
+Well, my family is waiting for me to visit and I can’t really avoid the plane part (hi, trans-European railway project, I’m looking at you 👀).
+But there is a way to compensate for the guilt and the greenhouse emissions.
+What a time to be alive.

 What on earth are carbon offsets?

-Carbon offsets have become quite popular as a way to compensate the greenhouse gas emissions produced by human activity, but until quite recently they were rather reserved to the corporate side of things – meaning that maybe you were not aware that your plane ticket came with a charge to offset your flight’s emissions, but the airline included the offsets as a part of their services.
+They have become quite popular as a way to compensate for the greenhouse gas emissions produced by human activity, but until quite recently they were rather reserved to the corporate side of things – meaning that maybe you were not aware that your plane ticket came with an extra charge to offset your flight’s emissions, but the airline included the offsets as a part of their services.

 Think about them like toppings you get on a nice gelato.
-Only that the gelato might be a plane ticket or a piece of clothing.
-And the sprinkles and chocolate sauce are these climate credits given to rural development, tree-planting programs, or clean energy investments, to name a few.
+Only that the gelato might be a plane ticket or even a piece of clothing.
+And the sprinkles and chocolate sauce are these climate credits given for rural development, tree-planting programs, or clean energy investments.

 Where can I find them?

-You can find a few companies (ranging from clothing to airlines) that use them as a way to compensate their emissions and reduce their carbon footprint, or even as a tool to become carbon neutral, like the fashion brand The Reformation (carbon neutral since 2015) with their campaign Carbon is Cancelled.
+You can find a few companies (from clothing to airlines) that use them as a way to compensate their emissions and reduce their carbon footprint, or even as a tool to become carbon neutral, like the fashion brand Reformation (carbon neutral since 2015) with their campaign Carbon is Cancelled.

 But you don’t need to buy new clothes or go on holiday to buy offsets.
-There are also organizations that let you purchase climate credits to contribute to a project of your choice – you can find a couple of my favorite companies here.
+There are also organizations that let you purchase climate credits to contribute to a project of your choice – you can find a few very cool programs here.

-Their goal is to help you compensating the greenhouse emissions you create with your lifestyle or with a part of it – how much you use your car, how carbon-heavy your diet is,…
+Their goal is to help you compensate for the greenhouse emissions you create with your lifestyle or with a part of it – how much you use your car, how carbon-heavy your diet is,…

-So the whole idea is that we should already be doing your best to reduce your carbon footprint and use the offsets as extra help.
+So the whole idea is that we should already be doing our best to reduce our carbon footprint and use the offsets as extra help.

 And why should I buy carbon offsets

-If people pay for that, why wouldn’t you pay to save our actual planet? – just asking idk.
+If people pay for that, why wouldn’t you pay to conserve our actual planet? – just asking idk.

 There are so many reasons I could go on and on for days, but mainly:

-- You’re compensating the CO2 that you unavoidably create.
+- You’re making up for the CO2 that you unavoidably create.
 Maybe you take public transport to get around, which already helps a lot.
 But those emissions are a part of your footprint still…but you have places to go, and you need to get there somehow, right?

 - You’re investing in clean energy projects.
 Many of the offsets translate into planting trees, but these will have effects in the long term (10-20 years, when the trees are fully grown).
-That’s why there are other projects aiming to invest in clean energy installations for areas in need, or even in some cases developed countries.
+That’s why there are other programs that help you invest in clean energy installations for areas in need, or even in some cases in wealthy countries.

 - You’re helping rural communities.
-Many of these projects are based in developing countries, which translates into extra income for small farmers and some extra help taking care of their environment.
+Many of these projects are based in countries of the global south, which translates into extra income for small farmers and some extra help taking care of their environment.

-- You’re investing in future.
+- You’re investing in the future.
 For the environment, the communities involved and the whole planet.

 BONUS REASON: they can be as cheap as 9$/10€ for a ton of CO2 WHAAAAAAT?!
 C’mon, that’s the price of a frappuccino, you can do it!.